-There are times when we are forced to move forward with uncertainty, without being able to see our future, and are not even allowed to stop.
-Then, we can do nothing but believe in our good fortune.
+There are times when we are forced to move forward with uncertainty, unable to see our future, and are not even permitted to stop.
+At such moments, we can do nothing but believe in our good fortune.

 This was the case for me as I sailed through the Strait of Magellan.